firstbatchxyz/dria-blog/docs/factory/text_classification.md

 ---
 categories:
 - Applied AI
-description: Learn how to generate examples for text classification tasks using the GEMMA2 model in Python.
+description: Learn how to implement text classification using JSON format with example code in Python and the GEMMA2 model.
 tags:
 - text classification
-- AI models
+- JSON
-- GEMMA
+- Python
 - machine learning
-- data science
+- GEMMA2
 ---

 # TextClassification